ROCm/HIP/docs/understand/programming_model.rst

 Heterogeneous Programming
 =========================

 The HIP programming model assumes two execution contexts.
-One is referred to as *host* while compute kernels execute on a *device*.
+The application starts on the CPU *host* while compute kernels are launched on the GPU *device*.
 These contexts have different capabilities, therefor slightly different rules apply.
 The *host* execution is defined by the C++ abstract machine, while *device* execution follows the :ref:`SIMT model<programming_model_simt>` of HIP.
 These execution contexts in